shammancer/shammancer.github.io/source/gate-walkers/entities.html.md

   * __Leaser Gods__: Gods worshipped only by a few.
 The gods of a family or of a village
   * __Primordial Gods__: Gods of simple urges and forms, shapeless and nameless, they takes as much as they give.
-  * __Idolated Gods__: Gods with major organized religions that are worshipped by many.
+  * __Venerated Gods__: Gods with major organized religions that are worshipped by many.
 * __Greater Spirits__: Spirits of power who are capable of large works.
   * __The Famed__: Greater spirits known throughout the multiverse
   * __The Forgotten__: Greater spirits that have fallen from memory and who have